Reconquista River

 Studies have found nitrites, nitrates, ester-phenols, PCB, and heavy metals.
 These pollutants can cause hepatitis, skin reactions, gastrointestinal problems and eye infections.

 History

-During the 1980s, there was a wave of protests by local residents denouncing the lack of state involvement.
-In 1984, the national Senate addressed the issue for the first time.
+During the 1980s, there was a wave of protests by local residents denouncing the lack of state involvement in cleaning up the river.
+In 1984, the national Senate addressed the issue of pollution in the Reconquista for the first time.

 In 1995, the national government obtained a loan from the Inter-American Development Bank for the cleaning and control of the Reconquista.
 The construction started in 1996, with a $400 million budget assigned to an autonomous entity called UniRec.